schallten/thapps/Readme.md

 3. Ensure your app follows the standard format mentioned in [00001.html](https://github.com/KorryKatti/thapps/blob/main/apps/00001.html).
 4. Submit a pull request with your changes.

+## Warning: Only Modify One File Per Pull Request

-<div style="color:red; font-size:20px;">WARNING: Only modify one file per pull request.
-The bot cannot handle large changes.</div>
+**WARNING**: Only modify one file per pull request.
+The bot cannot handle large changes.

 Please note that pull requests are managed by [@dunkelkron](https://github.com/dunkelkron), a bot.
 Pull request acceptance may take time due to its nature.
 For more information about the bot, please check [@dunkelkron](https://github.com/dunkelkron)'s profile.